Creating inclusive workplaces for neurodiverse or trauma-impacted employees

 1. Universal design

 Design environments that work for everyone, not just “accommodations” after someone discloses.
-Quiet spaces, flexible lighting, visual schedules, and predictable routines benefit all.
+Quiet spaces, flexible lighting, visual schedules, and predictable routines benefit all, including neurodiverse employees.

 2. Sensory awareness